-Hidden among the trees in a residential enclave of Glendale, Calif., sits a blush-toned Mediterranean compound consisting of two residences and a studio above the garage.
-Ashley Jones, co-founder and director of operations for Dimepiece LA, resides in one of the buildings, which she recently renovated.
+Hidden among the trees in a residential enclave of Glendale, Calif., sets a blush-toned Mediterranean compound consisting of two residences and a studio above the garage.
+Ashley La Barrie, co-founder and director of operations for Dimepiece LA, resides in one of the buildings, which she recently renovated.
 Decorated with a mix of the exotic with Art Deco elements; infused with a color palette of black and white with a shot of deep green; and polished with artwork and a mural painted by her boyfriend, artist James Haunt, the home is a testament to her design aesthetic.

 Living Room.
 DET608 Moss Cottage.
 Artwork by James Haunt

 La Barrie is transitioning from fashion design to interior design, testing her skills on this recent renovation.
 Armed with years of design expertise in the fashion design field by creating a highly successful clothing company in the tough Los Angeles market, she is continuing to display her design expertise with this residential project.

 Dunn-Edwards partnered with La Barrie on this project, showcasing the use of 2020 trends colors from “The Silk Road,” to see how she was able to weave the trends story into her design.
 We recently sat down with

 her to get an in-depth look into her design background, the residential project and to find out what’s next.

 Please describe your company Dimepiece LA — your start in fashion design and the company highlights over time: